Oslandia/open-data-bikes-analysis/README.md

 libraries: pandas, numpy, seaborn, matplotlib, scikit-learn, xgboost.

 See the [requirements.txt](./requirements.txt) file for the dependencies.
-If you use conda and the conda environnement, you can just do: `conda env create -f environment.yml` and the `source activate bikes`.
+If you use conda and the conda environment, you can just do: `conda env create -f environment.yml` and the `source activate bikes`.

 ## Clustering

-Higly inspired by the
+Highly inspired by the
 [Usage Patterns Of Dublin Bikes Stations](https://medium.com/towards-data-science/usage-patterns-of-dublin-bikes-stations-484bdd9c5b9e) article and his great [notebook](https://github.com/jameslawlor/dublin-bikes-timeseries-analysis/blob/master/dublin-bikes-time-series-clustering-and-mapping.ipynb).